SimonKnorke/aws-s3sharing/README.md

-# AWS file share helper
+# AWS S3 file sharing

-This script should help you creating an environment to share files with your client via Amazon S3.
+This repository should help you creating an environment to share files with your client via Amazon S3.

 ### Prerequisites